mxpiotrowski/corcon-glossary/digital_turn.md

 ---

 The digital or computational turn [[]] in the humanities [[]] is being understood as the gradual shift from traditional, manually-dominated research practices to digital ones, being carried out in the environments of the computer.
-It serves historically as the landmark which intuitively pinpoints the utilization of computational methods in humanities research.
+It serves historically as the landmark which pinpoints the utilization of computational methods in humanities research.

 According to Berry, this change of practices in the humanities [[]] is described by the terms Digital Humanities 1.0 and 2.0 [@Berry2011].
 He mentions: